idibidiart/graffalo/README.md

 This way business logic remains out of the UI and the UI state tree can be composed as a pure projection of app state on the server.

-### The Future: From Resuable Components To Resuable Custom Elements
+## The Future: From Resuable Components To Resuable Custom Elements

+### Work In Progress

 There are two fundamental W3C-specified Web Components technologies built and polyfill'ed (with intent to build) into modern browsers: